paaavkata/library/README.md

 ## How to setup the project on your local machine

+### JAVA

+This project is written in JAVA.
+The app can be started only if your machine have installed and configured properly jdk or jre.

 ### Database

 Besides the starting application, in order to run the project you will need also and running MySQL DB.
 Before starting you have to create additional database in your SQL server.
 The database name have to be called 'library'.
 The user that will be given to the application have to have all permissions to the created database.

+### MAVEN

+This project is build with maven build tool.
+To get the app up and running you have to have installed and configured Apache Maven project management and comprehension tool.

 ### Download the source files
 Using GIT